 Rehab may be either outpatient or residential, depending on the level of care desired, and both forms of treatment can be effective.
 Treatment for cocaine addiction may have several different components, and a comprehensive rehab program provides various successful tools for a long-lasting recovery.

 Cocaine rehab may begin with a drug detox program that can provide around-the-clock medical supervision and monitoring to ensure the addict’s safety.
-There are currently no specific medications approved to treat cocaine dependency and addiction; however, medical detox programs may use pharmaceuticals to help manage specific symptoms.
-Antidepressants may be useful to combat depression, for example.
-Beta blockers like propranolol may be effective for reducing restlessness and anxiety as well as lowering the intensity of drug cravings and helping achieve sobriety early on, a study published in Psychiatry found.
+Currently, no specific medications are approved to treat cocaine dependency and addiction.
+However, medical detox programs may use pharmaceuticals to help manage specific symptoms.
+For example, beta blockers like propranolol may be effective for reducing restlessness and anxiety, lowering the intensity of drug cravings, and helping achieve sobriety early on in recovery.

-Cocaine is often abused with other drugs, as NIDA reports that 72 percent of those seeking treatment for a problem with cocaine abuse or dependency in 2007 abused more than one drug, a practice known as poly-drug abuse.
-This can complicate detox as other drugs may have different withdrawal side effects and require different treatments or medications to help manage the symptoms.
+Cocaine is often abused with other addictive substances, a practice known as polysubstance abuse.
+This practice can complicate detox as other substances may have different withdrawal side effects and require different treatments or medications to help manage the symptoms.
 A detailed evaluation and drug screening should be done upon entering a cocaine rehab or detox program.

-Research is ongoing as to medications to help with relapse prevention during aftercare for cocaine addiction.
-Several GABAergic pharmaceuticals, such as topiramate, tiagabine, and baclofen, may be effective at reducing cocaine cravings or blocking the effects of cocaine if it is reintroduced to the system.
+After the detox process, rehab programs can move on to addressing the underlying or root cause of addiction and substance abuse to prevent future relapse.
+Research is ongoing on medications to help relapse prevention during aftercare for cocaine addiction.
+Several GABAergic pharmaceuticals—such as topiramate, tiagabine, and baclofen—may be effective at reducing cocaine cravings or blocking the effects of cocaine if it is reintroduced to the body.

-Behavioral therapies play a central role in both residential and outpatient cocaine rehab programs.
-Outpatient programs offer more flexible scheduling and may work best for someone with a supportive and involved network of family and friends who are all committed to the recovery plan.
-A more comprehensive approach, residential treatment programs provide 24/7 access to medical and mental health professionals within a structured and controlled environment.
+Behavioral therapies are central in residential and outpatient cocaine rehab programs.
+Outpatient programs offer more flexible scheduling and may work best for someone with a supportive and involved network of family and friends committed to the recovery plan.
+With a more comprehensive approach, residential treatment programs provide 24/7 access to medical and mental health professionals within a structured and controlled environment.

 Dual Diagnosis

-Family counseling and 12-Step groups like Cocaine Anonymous can aid addicts in building a healthy support network to help maintain sobriety long-term.
+Family counseling and 12-Step groups can aid patients in building a healthy support network to help maintain sobriety long-term.
 Sober living communities serve as an in-between step from a more in-depth cocaine rehab program and returning home.
-In sober living homes, groups of addicts are required to remain sober, submitting to random drug tests, and live together in a home for a period of time while attending meetings and therapy sessions.
+In sober living homes, groups of people struggling with addiction must remain sober, submit to random drug tests, and live together in a home for some time while attending meetings and therapy sessions.
 Many will return to work during this time as preparations are made to transition back into everyday life.

 Get Real Help Today

-Michael’s House is a world-class treatment and drug rehab center dedicated to healing the whole person.
-Contact an admissions coordinator today at 760-548-4032 for more information on the high levels of care available at Michael’s House.
+Michael’s House has a cocaine rehab center in Palm Springs dedicated to healing the whole person.
+Contact an admissions coordinator at 760.548.4032 today for more information on the cocaine addiction treatment program in Palm Springs and other substance abuse treatment programs Michael’s House offers.